apigeekdemos/apigee-extensions-labs/Lab 1 - Using the Stackdriver Logging Extension/README.md

 ![image alt text](./media/image_apigee_proxy_develop_evpolicy_edit.png)

+## Modify the proxy TargetEndpoint to construct the log message, and rewrite the target url

-10. Next, add a Javascript policy to construct the log message using these flow variables in addition to the current timestamp.
-We also use the same policy to augment the input data with system generated fields.
+13. Next, add a Javascript policy to construct the log message using these flow variables in addition to the current timestamp.
+We also use the same policy to augment the input data with system generated fields, employee id.

+* We add this policy in the Target Endpoint > default > /POST conditional flow request.
+* We will also re-write the target url to POST the request to the backend in this JS.

+![image alt text](./media/image_apigee_proxy_develop_js_edit.png)

 Save the proxy.

-![image alt text](./media/image_apigee_proxy_develop_js_edit.png)

-11. Once a successful response is received from the target, we then log the message to Stackdriver.
-To do this, we add an ExtensionCallout policy that references the Stackdriver extension previously configured in the Proxy Endpoint > default > /POST conditional flow response.
+14. Once a successful response is received from the target, we then log the message to Stackdriver.
+To do this, we add an ExtensionCallout policy that references the Stackdriver extension previously configured; in the Target Endpoint > default > /POST conditional flow response.

 ![image alt text](./media/image_apigee_proxy_develop_ecpolicy.png)

-12. Update the ExtensionCallout policy to use the logMessage flow variable created by the JS policy in the earlier step.
+15. Update the ExtensionCallout policy to use the logMessage flow variable created by the JS policy in the earlier step.

 * Modify the policy to supply the name of the log, project_id metadata, and the logMessage variable containing the log message string.
 * Save and deploy the proxy.

 ![image alt text](./media/image_apigee_proxy_develop_ecpolicy_edit.png)

 ## Testing the API